faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 sudo apt-get install pgadmin4-web
 ```

 ### These steps will download pgAdmin4 tool in your machine.
-Now, open the tool.
-On the main page click on Add New Server
+Now, open the tool and on the main page click on Add New Server
 #### General
 ```
 Name: Faraz-Server